HasanTarik-REC/Note-Collections/Third Year/Even Semester/Operating System/CPU scheduling/CPU scheduling.md

 - `Turnaround Time:` This is the total time taken by a process, from submission to completion.
 The scheduler strives to minimize turnaround time for faster overall processing.<br/>
 - `Average Waiting Time:` This is the time a process spends waiting for the CPU after it's ready to run.
 The scheduler aims to keep waiting time low to prevent processes from being starved of resources.<br/>
 - `Average Response Time:` This is the time it takes for a process to first respond after submitting a request.
 A good scheduler minimizes response time for a more responsive user experience.<br/>
+### **<br/>Times of CPU Scheduling Algorithm**
+`Arrival Time:` Time at which the process arrives in the ready queue.
+10.00 AM <br/>
+`Burst Time:` Burst time is the total time taken by the process for its execution on the CPU.
+0.05 min <br/>
+`Completion/Exit Time:` A process that completes execution and terminates.
+10.45 AM<br/>
+`Turn Around Time:` It is also called total execution time.
+Formula: Exit time - Arrival time.
+0.45 min<br/>